Starting Decarbonising the Most Expensive Sector Makes Economic Sense

 climate adaptation decarbonising

-A study by Adrien Vogt-Schilb, Guy Meunier, Stéphane Hallegatte finds that achieving significant GHG reduction in keeping with the Paris Agreement to keep temperature rise below 2°C, choosing the cheapest option or sector to decarbonise and putting aside the most expensive and difficult option for later is not cost-effective.
+A study by Adrien Vogt-Schilb, Guy Meunier, and Stéphane Hallegatte finds that achieving significant GHG reduction in keeping with the Paris Agreement to keep temperature rise below 2°C, choosing the cheapest option or sector to decarbonise and putting aside the most expensive and difficult option for later is not cost-effective.

-The study compares the traditional economic model based on the “marginal abatement cost curves” (MACCs), which recommends reducing emissions through the cheapest options or “low hanging fruits” and keeping the most expensive and difficult ones later.
+The study compares the traditional economic model based on the “marginal abatement cost curves” (MACCs), which recommends reducing emissions through the cheapest options or “low-hanging fruits” and keeping the most expensive and difficult ones later.

 Hallegate (2021), one of the authors, explains, “Assuming we need zero-energy (fully electrified) buildings in 2050, it’s obvious that regardless of the cost, it would be crazy to get started in 2040: retrofitting the whole building stock in 10 years would be much more expensive than doing it in 30 years”.

 In conclusion, the study’s recommendations vary from the traditional economic model using the MACCS.
-The authors argue that” instead of selecting the lowest cost options every day, there is a need to work backwards from the long-term objective of reaching zero net emissions, and think today about the short-term decarbonisation pathways that can put the economy on track to reach this goal at the lowest possible cost, as follows:”
+The authors argue that” instead of selecting the lowest cost options every day, there is a need to work backwards from the long-term objective of reaching zero net emissions, and think today about the short-term decarbonisation pathways that can put the economy on track to achieve this goal at the lowest possible cost, as follows:”

 • “First, policymakers need to consider a long-term objective consistent with the Paris Agreement, such as reducing emissions by 50% by 2050.